op07n/XiaomiADBFastbootTools/README.md

 **Q:** Does this replace MiFlash or MiUnlock?

-* **A:** No. Implementing their functionality in such a simple tool would only make it unnecessarily complex.
+* **A:** No. Fastboot ROM flashing is available, but implementing other features in such a simple tool would only make it unnecessarily complex.